 He cautioned that “the nations of the Middle East will never enjoy security, achieve economic stability or advance the dreams of their people if Iran’s revolutionary regime persists on its current course.”

 Earlier, Pompeo conferred with Egyptian President Abdel Fattah al-Sisi.
 He reiterated the U.S. commitment to their strategic partnership and thanked Sisi for his leadership in advancing religious tolerance.
 Pompeo also emphasized the importance of protecting human rights.

 Standing firm with Iraq

-Secretary Pompeo made an unannounced visit to Baghdad on January 9 to confer with Prime Minister Adel Abdul-Mahdi (above) and other Iraqi leaders.
-Pompeo expressed support for the new government’s efforts to deliver stability, security and prosperity to all Iraqis and emphasized the continued U.S. commitment to work with Iraqi Security Forces to ensure ISIS’ lasting defeat throughout the region.
+Secretary of State Mike Pompeo made an unannounced visit to Baghdad on January 9 to confer with Prime Minister Adel Abdul-Mahdi (above) and other Iraqi leaders.
+Pompeo expressed support for the new government’s efforts to deliver stability, security and prosperity to all Iraqis and emphasized the continued U.S. commitment to work with Iraqi security forces to ensure ISIS’ lasting defeat throughout the region.

 Enduring strategic partnership with Jordan

 Secretary of State Mike Pompeo, stopping first in Amman, Jordan, on January 8, met with King Abdullah II bin al-Hussein and applauded his leadership.
 “Your nation plays a critical role in regional security and stability, including through its efforts to peacefully resolve the Syrian conflict, fight the spread of radical Islamic terrorism, and countering the Iranian regime’s malign activities,” Pompeo said.
 He also met with Jordanian Foreign Minister Ayman Safadi (above).